-WHAT ABOUT TRADING COSTS AND TAXES?
+WHAT ABOUT ETF FEES AND TAXES?

 Net worth-destroying bear markets are not rare events.
-It is not a question of if another devastating bear market is coming, but simply when the next devastating bear market is coming.
+It is not a question of if another devastating bear market is coming but simply when the next devastating bear market is coming.
 If you focus on minimizing trades, you may regret that decision a few months into the bear market episode.
 It is best to build your shelter during a bull market; the CCM Market Model is a form of probabilistic shelter for your investments.